hamido11/MyOfflineNews/README.md

 # MyOfflineNews
-This app is created to fetch news from NEWSAPI .
+This app  created to fetch news from NEWSAPI .

 Fetch the news and  store them locally into room database ,display them in recycler view .